 Minimum Course Load

 - Grade 10 students are expected to earn 40 credits (full course load)

 - Grade 11 students are expected to earn 40 credits (full course load).
 To earn a spare, a student must earn 10 credits outside of school for a 5-credit spare.
-This can be done through Work Experience, Green Certificate, Dual Credit, and/or RAP.
+This can be done through Work Experience, Green Certificate, Dual Credit, and RAP.

 - Grade 12 students are expected to earn a minimum of 30 credits.
 To earn a spare, a student must earn 10 credits outside of school for a 5-credit spare and be in line for graduation in June.
-This can be done through Work Experience, Green Certificate, Dual Credit, and/or RAP.
+This can be done through Work Experience, Green Certificate, Dual Credit, and RAP.

 All school fees are due at the time of registration.
 Payments received are applied to outstanding balances first.
-Fees for junior high students are $40.00 and senior high students pay $45.00.
+Fees for junior high students are $40.00, and senior high students pay $45.00.
 Cheques should be made payable to Sexsmith Secondary School.
-Any past due amounts should also be paid at the school, not at the district office.
+Any past due amounts should also be paid at the school, not the district office.
 Lockers will be issued once all fees are paid in full.
-In addition, grade 12 students who are in arrears will not be permitted to participate in graduation ceremonies unless their fees, fines and debts are paid.
+In addition, grade 12 students in arrears will not be permitted to participate in graduation ceremonies unless their fees, fines and debts are paid.
 Post-dated cheques or other arrangements are welcome.
-Please contact the school principal if you require special circumstances for payments.
+Please contact the school principal if you require particular circumstances for payments.
 Extracurricular privileges may be restricted for students with outstanding fees.
 Extracurricular fees are non-refundable.
 Families who need special consideration concerning fees are encouraged to speak to the principal.